dxc-technology/halstack-client/lib/README.md

 It returns a [HalResource Object](#halresource-object), encapsulating the original HAL Resource Representation and including a set of functions that will allow you to access the data from the resource in a declarative manner, without having to fully understand the details of how HAL resource representation is structured.

+The HalResource can also be used to help developers to create a compliant HaleRource representation to be included in a Hal response, exposing functions to add different sections that tipically can be found in a resource.

 ### HalResource Object

 | Name                     | Type                       | Description                                                                                                                         |